curioussoulscafe/curious-souls-cafe/README.md

 # Curious Souls Café

 Welcome to the [Curious Souls Café](https://curioussoulscafe.substack.com/about)!
 This [web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
 Through thought-provoking questions, it offers conversation starters for friends, prompts for personal journaling, or fresh ideas to ponder.
+Whether you're seeking to better understand yourself, revisit past experiences, or envision future possibilities—both personal and communal—this app serves as a guide for soul-searching discussions with yourself and others.

 Originally created to facilitate meaningful discussions during Curious Souls Café [meetup events](https://curioussoulscafe.substack.com), this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
-(Please note that the app is in active development, and some features may be added, updated, or removed as we continue to improve the experience.)
+(Please note: the app is actively evolving, so features may be added, updated, or refined as we continue to enhance the experience.)

 ## 🚀 How to Start the Live Web App